casanovg/nb-i2c-cmd/README.md

 ESP8266 ATtiny85 I2C Communications
 ===================================
 This test implements a basic four I2C commands set to control an ATtiny85 MCU from an ESP8266 through the serial console.
+In those commands where there are data replies, there is a plain CRC-8 check implemented.

 Command path to Attiny85:
 -------------------------------